kanindepratiksha/Kra/README.md

 ```
 git clone <repository-url>
 ```
-OR unzip the provided automation package.
+OR download and unzip the project folder.

 ## Navigate to the project directory:
 ```